2020 NCAA Division I FBS football season: Postseason

 The NCAA waived bowl eligibility requirements for the 2020–21 bowl season, intended "to allow as many student-athletes as possible the opportunity to participate in bowl games this year."
 On October 30, the postseason lineup of bowl games was announced; 37 bowls were scheduled, including the National Championship game.
 Subsequent cancellations resulted in a schedule of 33 games, as compared to 40 games contested during the prior bowl season.
-On December 20, after final CFP standings were released, an additional four games were left without teams available to play, leaving the count at 29.
+On December 20, after the final CFP standings were released, an additional four games were left without teams available to play, leaving the count at 29.
 On December 22, the Gasparilla Bowl was canceled after the South Carolina team had an increase in COVID-19 cases.
 On December 27, the Music City Bowl was canceled due to Missouri's high positive COVID-19 numbers.
-On December 29, the Texas Bowl was canceled, due to TCU's COVID-19 issues.
+On December 29, the Texas Bowl was canceled due to TCU's COVID-19 issues.